kristojosuas/kristojosuas/README.md

 ## My name is **Kristo Josua Simangunsong**

 I'm a *Undergraduate Informatics Student at Universitas Pembangunan Nasional Veteran Jakarta* since 2021 with a passion for data analytics and a little bit back-end.
-I ahve strong interest in transforming raw data into meaningful insights through powerful visualizations and interactive dashboards.
+I have strong interest in transforming raw data into meaningful insights through powerful visualizations and interactive dashboards.

 ## Web Portfolio